Square-inch analysis: Applications

-Obtaining Measurements
+Obtaining measurements

 For the simplest of merchandise sales offers, the rectangular area on a page occupied by an item's illustration, its descriptive copy, its order number and price can be measured by hand with a ruler and the square area calculated by the formula width (inches) x height (inches) = area (square inches).
 A simpler, less accurate measure can be obtained using fractional page sizes (e.g. quarter page, half page).
 Measurements are tabulated for each item offered on each page.
 In certain design presentations which display offer-specific content in two or more areas (such as an illustration and descriptive copy on facing pages), each separate area is measured and the areas are summed for that item in the tabulation.
 When an offer occupying a discrete area on a page comprises more than one item in a grouping, the collective area is subdivided by the number of items in the grouping and the apportionments are entered into the tabulation for each item.

 Non-offer areas such as front cover illustrations, postal address panels, indexes, order forms and editorial content are common in catalog designs.
 These areas can be treated individually in the same way as offers, or combined together with the space occupied by page margins, headlines, headers and footers and treated as "white space."
 A more conservative square-inch analysis proportionately subdivides the total of all "white space" and adds an apportionment to each item's offer area so that the cost of every square inch of space is accounted for.

 With the emergence of software-assisted page planning, graphic design and page layout techniques, obtaining square-inch measurements has become at least partially automated.
 Software systems which store dimensional data related to sales offers as shown on page layouts should be capable of delivering the necessary area measurements for each item offered on each page in tabular form.

-Obtaining Sales Data
+Obtaining sales data

 The minimum data required for square-inch analysis consists of page number, unit sales volume, gross revenue, and gross profit for each item offered.
 Additional insights can be obtained from including unit return volume, unit of sale, merchandise category, style information or other descriptors in the sales data inputs to square-inch analysis.
 One common challenge for the business systems which record item sales data is relating it to the exact catalog page on which an item appeared.
 Another common challenge for business systems is identifying which sales were motivated specifically by a catalog offer.